MeeFoundation/agentpresentation-landing/src/pages/about.md

 ## ACF file format

 An ACF is a TOML format file.
-It has the following required field:
+It has the following required fields:
 - title - value must be
 "Agent Configuration File"
 - version - a string indicating the version of the ACF file format